frc1675/brownbook/labs/lab-2-math.md

 # Lab 2: The Math class, conditional statements, and operators

-### Relevant Definitions
+### Vocabulary
 **Variable**

 A symbol that represents a value of a defined type.
 The types you are already familiar with include:
  * int: used for whole numbers (-1, 0, 1, 2, 3 etc)
  * double: used for decimal values (1.5, 4.0, etc)
- * boolean: used for true / false situations (true, false)
+ * boolean: true or false
  * String: represents a sequence of characters, always in quotes (“HelloWorld”)
- * Variables are declared as follows (the following are generic names; variable names have no impact on how a program works):
+ * Variables are declared as follows.
+Variable names have no impact on how a program works.
 ```java
 int x = 1;
 double y = 3.5;